prapalu/esw/README.md

 We assigned from 4 to 6 different workers the same ``Search Topic``, in order to collect different results and different points of view.
 After that we analyzed each ``Search Workflow`` and amongst those of the same ``Search Topic`` we built a ``Ground Truth`` for the ``Search Topic``.
 Using ``Ground Truths`` we evaluated the ``Search Workflows`` that all together composed our resource.
-For convenience we put all the information about topics,tasks,workflows and the evaluations in a RDF Graph which it can be queried [here](http://grace.dei.unipd.it/sparql/)
+For convenience we put all the information about topics,tasks,workflows and the evaluations in a RDF Graph which it can be queried [here](http://w3id.org/esw/sparql)

 ## Contents
 - `src`: the folder with the source code to handle the workflows.
 More details [here](src/README.md)
-- `ttl_files`: the folder that contains the turtle files needed to populate the graph.
-They are generated through python code
+- `rdf`: the folder that contains the information about the RDF Graph (ontology, turtle files, useful queries)
 - `workflows`: the folder that contains the main data of this project.
 More details on how this folder is structured [here](workflows/README.md)